Updated on: 3/13/2019

 Drowning accidents are very difficult to hear about because they can be prevented.
 A majority of these tragedies could have been stopped by following a few simple rules.

-More than 200,000 swimming-related injuries require medical treatment each year, according to the Consumer Product Safety Commission.
+More than 200,000 swimming-related child injuries require medical treatment each year, according to the Consumer Product Safety Commission.
 It is also reported that each day about 10 people die from unintentional drowning accidents – not including boating accidents.
-The reports also show that 2 of the deaths each day are children that are younger than 15-years-old.
+The reports also show that two of the deaths each day are children that are younger than 15 years old.
 Drowning accidents are also the second most common cause of injury death among children under 14.

 Approximately 80 percent of drowning accidents are males.
 This could be due to their heightened risk-taking characteristics.

-Here is a list of basic drowning preventive methods:• Learn to swim, before you swim.
+- Learn to swim, before you swim.
 Preferably around the age of 3 or 4.
-But, it is never too late to learn if you did not learn as a child.
+But it is never too late to learn if you did not learn as a child.

 - Do not swim in water if there is an electric storm in the nearby area.
 Lightning can travel through water up to a mile.
-Did you know that?

 - Before jumping into the ocean at the beach, check the temperature of the water and how strong the waves are.
 Swimming in very cold water can be very shocking and may impair your muscles, which make it harder to swim efficiently.

 - Eighty percent of ocean lifeguard rescues involve people that are in rip currents.
 If you do get caught up in a rip current, swim parallel to the shore until the pull of the current stops.
 Tread water and wave for assistance if this happens to you.

 - Drinking and swimming is a huge danger that we encourage people to not partake in.

 - Do not swim in the dark.
 Pretty self-explanatory.